AlcidesRC/dockerized-php/README.md

 > [!IMPORTANT]
 >
-> Remember to re install the certificate if you rebuild the container service.
+> Remember to reinstall the certificate if you rebuild the container service.